mephisto83/redquickbuilder/README.md

     - All the previous code architecture applies to native mobile apps also.
 - VR
     - Unreal Engine using React(TBI)
         - This is vaporware currently.
 The idea is to run the V8 engine inside Unreal on a Headset.
-So, that a javascript application can be implemented to run the applicatio.
-This will also require a render for placing components inside the virual environment.
+So, that a javascript application can be implemented to run the application.
+This will also require a rendering engine for placing components inside the virtual environment.
         - Unreal.js is a potential avenue for getting React into VR, and being able to lower the threshold for web developers to create real VR apps for the general public without having to learn  C++.
 This hasn't been fully researched so its still just a hopeful idea.
     - All the previous code architecture would apply to VR apps also.
 - AR